Electrical Licensing Board

 Gillie Anderson – Consumers (residential) representative

-Ms Anderson is currently the Senior Policy Advisor at the Royal Australian and New Zealand College of Psychiatrists WA Branch.
-She has held a number of policy and managerial positions for State Government and non-for-profit regulatory organisations.
-Ms Anderson has extensive experience as a consumer representative on a number of boards including the Nursing and Midwifery Board of Australia and the Medical Radiation Science Professionals Registration Board of Tasmania.
-Her experience in advocating for the community, operating in a regulatory framework and training as a lawyer will provides a unique skillset to the Board.
+Gillie Anderson has been appointed to the Board as the consumers (residential) representative.
+Gillie is currently the senior policy advisor at the Royal Australian and New Zealand College of Psychiatrists WA.
+She has held a number of policy and managerial positions for State Government and not-for-profit regulatory organisations.
+Gillie has extensive experience as a consumer representative on a number of boards including the Nursing and Midwifery Board of Australia.
+Gillie's experience in advocating for the community, operating in a regulatory framework and her training as a lawyer provides a unique skillset to the Board.

 Policies